 If you’re still able to move after all that food you could finish your night off with a trip to a local petanque court or ten-pin bowling alley.

-Petanque is a popular Lao sport and a remnant left over from the French rule.
+Petanque is a popular Lao sport and a remnant left over from French rule.
 There are random courts hidden in corners throughout Luang Prabang and a couple of kilometres from the city are a couple of bigger areas with several courts.
-They are frequentedmainly by local men drinking Beer Lao and throwing the metal balls to hit the jack.
+They are frequented mainly by local men drinking Beer Lao and throwing metal balls to hit the jack.
 Turn up at any petanque court and undoubtedly you’ll soon be invited to join in for a game and a beer.

 Then, if you’re not ready to hit the hay just yet head to the local bowling alley.
-Everywhere else in the city shuts around 11:00 pm to give the locals time to sleep and prepare for the early morning Tak Bat next day.
-Just outside of town in the middle of nowhere, this big Western style bowling alley is Luang Prabang’s only nightlife option and has a late alcohol license until around 3:00 am.
-Any tuk tuk driver should take you for 5,000 – 10,000 Kip (£0.47 – £0.95 GBP).
-A game of bowling costs 20,000 Kip (£1.90 GBP).
+Everywhere else in the city shuts around 11 pm to give the locals time to sleep and prepare for the early morning Tak Bat the next day.
+Just outside of town in the middle of nowhere, this big Western-style bowling alley is Luang Prabang’s only nightlife option and has a late alcohol license until around 3 am.
+Any tuk tuk driver should take you for for a small charge.
 I personally didn’t make it here but spoke to others who did.
-A little pre-warning, it sounds as if it gets quite busy after 11:00 pm and of course not much serious bowling goes on.
-So if a few drinks and bit of a party isn’t your thing you may want to give this one a miss!
+A little pre-warning, it sounds as if it gets quite busy later and of course, not much serious bowling goes on.
+So if a few drinks and a bit of a party isn’t your thing you may want to give this one a miss!

 Muang Thong Hotel

 I stayed in a deluxe twin room on the second floor.
-It was bright and colourful with its own balcony overlooking the pool with table and chairs.
-It had two good sized, clean, comfy single beds, big screen TV, mini-bar, tea and coffee making facilities, safe, and complimentary fruit basket and water.
-The bathroom was a nice size and had the added bonus of a deep bath tub which was perfect for a soak after a busy day.
+It was bright and colourful with its own balcony overlooking the pool with a table and chairs.
+It had two good-sized, clean, comfy single beds, a big screen TV, a mini-bar, tea and coffee-making facilities, a safe and complimentary fruit basket and water.
+The bathroom was a nice size and had the added bonus of a deep bathtub which was perfect for a soak after a busy day.
 Bathrobes, towels and toiletries were also provided, and there was air-conditioning and wifi (albeit a bit patchy).
 I also really liked the interior brickwork on one wall which gave the room a homely feel.